ibm-cloud-docs/watsonx-code-assistant/wca-upgrade-java.md

    - Make sure that you select Java code in only one active editor.
    - Make sure that the active editor in which you selected Java code is in a different editor group than the **Modernize to Liberty** or **Java Upgrade** view.
 1. Follow the code suggestions in the chat so that you modify the code to fix the issue.

-   In some cases, the chat provides an informational response instead of a code suggestion.
+   Sometimes, the chat provides an informational response instead of a code suggestion.

 1. As you fix issues, click **Rebuild and refresh** until all the assisted fixes are fixed.